 Communications: Seronera Wildlife Lodge has a telephone, radio and fax links.

-TV & radio: Seronera Wildlife Lodge has a TV in the main lounge with cable and videos They are in the process of refurbishing their internet facilities and hope to have some computer terminals and WiFi in the future.
+TV & radio: Seronera Wildlife Lodge has a TV in the main lounge with cable and videos They are in the process of refurbishing their internet facilities and hope to have WiFi in the future.

 Health & safety

 Medical care: There is a well-stocked dispensary at Seronera Wildlife Lodge and an on-site nurse.
 They have a doctor on call 24 hours a day who is a four-minute drive away.
 The lodge also has links to the flying-doctor service.

 Dangerous animals: High Risk

 Security measures: There are askaris (guards) who escort guests around the lodge at night as there can be wildlife on the premises.

 Fire safety: There are fire extinguishers outside the rooms and in the main areas, and the staff are trained to use them.

 Laundry facilities: Laundry is an additional charge of between US$1 - 4

 Accepted payment on location: Seronera Wildlife Lodge will accept payments in cash, as well as with MasterCard, Amex & Visa, which are charged at 5%.